PoslinskiNet/ember-testing-guide/README.md

 $ ember test -f 'some string'
 ```

-Also, by default test runner is available in `/tests` tab of your app: `http://localhost:4200/tests`
+Also, by default, test runner is available in /tests tab of your app: http://localhost:4200/tests

 <p align="right"><a href="#Table-of-Contents">back to top :arrow_up:</a></p>